mcollina/on-exit-leak-free/README.md

 # on-exit-leak-free

-Execute a function on exit without leaking memory, allowing all objects to be garbage collected.
+This module helps dispose of an object gracefully when the Node.js process exits.
-Listen to both `'beforeExit'` and `'exit'`, executing the given function only once.
+It executes a function with a given parameter on [`'exit'`](https://nodejs.org/api/process.html#event-exit) without leaking memory, cleaning things up appropriately if the object is garbage collected.

-Requires `WeakRef`, `WeakMap` and `FinalizationRegistry`, i.e. use Node v14+.
+Requires `WeakRef` and `FinalizationRegistry`, i.e. use Node v14+.

 ## Install